infominer33/infominer33.github.io/_pages/about.md

 ## Turning On

-So i smoked weed, drank booze, dropped acid and participated in all sorts of activities with real sensory enjoyment and a visceral benefit, under no duress or because of any web of lies, but the ones I told myself.
+So i smoked weed, drank booze, dropped acid and participated in all sorts of activities with real sensory enjoyment and a visceral benefit, under no duress or any web of lies, but the ones I told myself.

 That resulted in a bunch of stupid and ridiculous behaviour, exactly to the extent that you'd expect from a ferral intoxicated intellectual.
 It's like every movie about drugs, in the beginning everything is awesome, but but habits escalate and have negative consequences for anyone who refuses to get out and grow up while the getting is good.

 {% include figure image_path="https://imgur.com/4VGA2xR.png" alt="aak!" caption="Tune In, Turn On, Drop Out." %}